-The PSC Directive is a good guide for any agencies looking for guidance on what should be included in a gifts and benefits policy.
+The PSC Directive and Guideline provides good guidance on what should be included in a gifts and benefits policy.
 To ensure that a gifts and benefits policy contains a strong anti-corruption message, the following points should be considered:

 - Agencies should undertake their own risk assessment of vulnerable functions and positions and provide clear guidance on how staff are to manage those risks. - Some sectors will need to consider special circumstances and design policies and procedures to meet those circumstances.
-Examples of this could include doctors receiving sponsored professional training seminars from industry bodies, and teachers receiving end-of-year gifts from students and/or parents. - There may be corruption risks where employees engage in secondary employment and, in the course of that work, are offered gifts which create real or perceived conflicts of interest. - When determining whether or not it is appropriate to accept the gift, consider the intention behind the giving of a gift as well as what the community may perceive the intention to be. - The circumstances surrounding the way the gift or benefit is offered must always be considered.
+Examples of this could include doctors receiving sponsored professional training seminars from industry bodies, and teachers receiving end-of-year gifts from students and/or parents. - There may be corruption risks where employees engage in secondary employment and, in the course of that work, are offered gifts which create real or perceived conflicts of interest. - When determining whether it is appropriate to accept the gift or not, consider the intention behind the giving of a gift as well as what the community may perceive the intention to be. - The circumstances surrounding the way the gift or benefit is offered must always be considered.
 Bribery is a serious criminal offence and staff must immediately report to their manager or supervisor anyone who attempts to give them something with the expectation that they will give the donor favourable treatment in return.
-If staff do not deal with offers of gifts and benefits appropriately, they could face reprimand, loss of salary, fines, dismissal or jail time, or their conduct may be referred to the CCC.
+If staff do not deal with offers of gifts and benefits appropriately, they could face reprimand, loss of salary, fines, dismissal or jail time, and their conduct may be referred to the CCC. - Giving and receiving gifts and benefits between staff (other than through an official performancerelated recognition program or group celebration of life events such as birthdays or marriage) may be perceived as attempts to improperly influence. - All gifts and benefits given to employees in their official capacity are the property of the public entity.
+Therefore, not disclosing the receipt of the gift or benefit may be considered theft or fraud and may result in such behaviour being referred to the CCC.